Clergy and Staff

 email@example.com - 914.337.3545

 Father Bird grew up in the city of Philadelphia and moved to Jacksonville, Florida as a teenager.
 He attended Swarthmore College where he studied History with a concentration in education.
 He taught history and coached three varsity sports for five years before attending General Theological Seminary in New York City.
 His first position after ordination was at St. Mark’s, New Canaan CT where he began as the Associate Rector for Youth and Family Ministry.
 Father Bird has been the rector of Christ Church since 2004.
-He says what’s special about this church is its deep commitment to building community, responsibility and a sense of God’s presence through music, liturgy and mission.
+He loves this parish’s “deep and cross-generational commitment to being family, to realizing God’s presence through music and liturgy, and to building the Kingdom of God.”
 Father Bird maintains an active presence in the community by serving as an advisor to many organizations and as an avid supporter of the arts and athletics.
-His next “big thing” will be working to improve youth ministry across the Diocese of New York, the Episcopal Church and hopefully across the larger Church as well.
+His other “big thing” will be working to improve youth ministry across the Diocese of New York, the Episcopal Church and hopefully across the larger Church as well.

 The Rev. Jennifer Brown, Assistant to the Rector